Juanmaria-rr/SARS_service_/README.md

 <details>
-  <report>Click here to see the Summary of the resulting data structure from virarecon_mapping folder</report>
+  <summary>Click here to see the Summary of the resulting data structure from virarecon_mapping folder</summary>

 ** Only directories.
 ```ruby
 .